 Cranberry production has a long history in Massachusetts (MA) that adds important economic and aesthetic value to the region.
 About 30% of U.S. acreage and the two largest cranberry handler companies are located in Massachusetts.
+This crop has the highest farm gate value of any food crop in the Commonwealth, $99.8 million in 2012 (USDA, 2015).

 Massachusetts Agricultural Experiment Station Project MAS00999